najah-naaji/mlops-miniworkshop/lab-00-environment-setup-automated/README.md

 - `mlops-workshop-cluster` - The GKE cluster to host KFP services
 - `mlops-artifact-store` - The GCS bucket for artifact storage.

-If you want to use a different prefix than the project ID, provide it a second parameter to the `install.sh` script.
+If you want to use a different prefix than the project ID, provide it as the second parameter to the `install.sh` script.

-By default, all zone scoped resource (e.g. AI Platform Notebook instance and GKE cluster) are provisioned in the `us-central1-a` zone.

-Although not recommened, you can deploy the zone scoped resources to a different zone by providing the zone's name as the third parameter to the `install.sh` script.
+By default, all zonal resources are provisioned in the `us-central1-a` zone.
+Although not recommened, you can use another zone by providing the zone's name as the third parameter to the `install.sh` script.

 By default, the KFP services are deployed into the `kubeflow` namespace on the GKE cluster.
 Currently, you cannot change the namespace name.